191 Mitchell Parade, Mollymook NSW 2539

 PROS: Water views, Nice decor and atmosphere, Friendly and accommodating service, Quality ingredients, Enticing seafood menu, Accommodation available

-CONS: Can be very expensive depending on what you order$10 pp service charge on Sundays, No sign of Rick Stein in the kitchen
+CONS: Can be very expensive depending on what you order, $10 pp service charge on Sundays, No sign of Rick Stein in the kitchen

 MUST TRY: Oysters and lobster if you can afford it and save room for dessert.
 Our waiter recommended the lobster thermidor which I'd go for next time.